-the minimum, average and maximum portfolio return ( $r{min}$ , $r{av}$ and $r{max}$ , respectively);

-the standard deviation (std) and the semi-standard deviation (s-std);

-the mean absolute deviation (MAD) and the mean downside semideviation (s-MAD);

-the maximum downside deviation (D-DEV).
+- the number of times the mean portfolio return is above the required one (symbol #); - the minimum, average and maximum portfolio return (r{\min} , r{av} and r{\max} , respectively); - the standard deviation (std) and the semi-standard deviation (s-std); - the mean absolute deviation (MAD) and the mean downside semideviation (s-MAD); - the maximum downside deviation (D-DEV).

+FIG. 5.
+Ex-post portfolios performances: Period D, required return 17.5% and $\alpha = 0$.

-The minimum, maximum and average ex-post portfolio returns have been converted from monthly to yearly basis.
+The minimum, maximum and average ex-post portfolio returns have been converted from a monthly to yearly basis.
 All the dispersion measures (std, s-std, MAD, s-MAD and D-DEV) have been computed with respect to a given target return, thus allowing their direct comparison in the different models.
 Actually, we focus our analysis on the case of 17.5% target (yearly) return.